-What’s the one thing the Apple AirPods don’t do well?
-It’s blocking out the noise around you.
-It’s not a deal-breaker, but Huawei decided it was a problem that needed fixing.
-The result is the Freebuds 3, open-air true wireless earbuds with active noise cancellation, and a brand new custom chip inside.
-It also unabashedly looks like Apple’s AirPods.
+What’s the one thing the comfortable Apple AirPods don’t do well?
+Blocking out the noise around you.
+It’s not a deal-breaker, but Huawei’s engineers have overcome this with their own true wireless headphones.
+The result is the Freebuds 3, which unlike Apple’s new AirPods Pro maintain the open-air structure yet still add active noise cancellation.

-The Freebuds 3 closely resemble the golf tee style made popular by the AirPods, and also have the same open-air design too, meaning it doesn’t seal inside your ear to keep out the noise from the street, aircraft, or loved ones.
-Despite this obvious handicap, Huawei has integrated active noise cancelation.
+The Freebuds 3 closely resemble the golf tee style made popular by the AirPods and don’t seal inside your ear, yet by using some clever technology, Huawei has integrated active noise cancellation.
 Don’t expect complete isolation from the world — the Freebuds 3 will provide a 15-decibel reduction in ambient noise, which Huawei said is all that’s needed in most everyday environments.

 The battery inside will last for four hours before needing a recharge, and an additional 20 hours comes from the case itself.
 The Freebuds 3 supports wireless charging, and will take power from the P30 Pro’s reverse charging feature, too.